Aquafina-water-bottle/jp-mining-note/wiki/FAQ.md

 * Rename the field `IsSentenceCard` →  `IsVocabCard`
 * Replace all instances of `{{#IsVocabCard}}` →  `{{^IsVocabCard}}`
-* Replace all instances of `{{^IsVocabCard}}` →  `{{#IsVocabCard}}`
+* Replace all instances of `{{^IsVocabCard}}` →  `{{#IsVocabCard}}` -->

+# The sentence quotes are on completely different lines!
+If your card looks like this: